Principal Regulatory Affairs Specialist-NPI

 • Normal office environment.

-• Sedentary to light physical effort necessary to perform the job.
+• Sedentary with light physical effort necessary to perform the job.

-• There will be extended periods of sitting and using a computer.
+• Extended periods of sitting and using a computer.

 Experience And Education